chris-martin/bricks/in/posts/2017-02-20-water-monoids/post.md

 ## Faces

-Recall that we defined a structure's shape in terms of its `LeftFace` and its `RightFace`.
-Now we'll define those types and their monoids.
+Recall that we defined a structure’s shape in terms of its `LeftFace` and its `RightFace`.
+Now we’ll define those types and their monoids.

 ```haskell
 import Data.Map (Map)